podestplatz/FreeCAD-blog/posts/dev-logs.rst

   :format: html

 This is a daily updated log of the work I do on the `BCF-plugin`_ for FreeCAD

+**July 8th:** Today I started with the first version of the gui.
+It is completely contained in `./bcfplugin/gui/plugin_view.py`, but uses `./bcfplugin/gui/plugin_model.py` to get the data to display.
+Currently when `plugin_view.py` is run the user is given the option to open a BCF file, through an `QFileDialog`.
+If one was selected the gui removes the "open-file-section" and replaces it with:

+1. a label displaying the project name
+2. a label just displaying "Topic" and a combobox filled with a list of the available topics.

+The commit adding the two files is `commit 6887d52`_.
+`commit 85d1e8b`_ finishes function `viewController.colourComponents()` that
+applies the colour specified in `viewpoint.bcf` to the (also in `viewpoint.bcf`) specified components.

+**July 7th:** The weekend I did no work for the plugin

 **July 6th:** I didn't do any work today.